kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{< note >}}
 `nodeName` is intended for use by custom schedulers or advanced use cases where you need to bypass any configured schedulers.
-Using affinity or a `nodeSelector` is the recommended way to assign a pod to a node.
+Bypassing the schedulers might lead to failed Pods if the assigned Nodes get oversubscribed.
+You can use [node affinity](#node-affinity) or a the [`nodeselector` field](#nodeselector) to assign a Pod to a specific Node without bypassing the schedulers.
 {{</ note >}}

 Here is an example of a Pod spec using the `nodeName` field: